Fritz-Haber-Institut/Realtimeplot1_Backend/docs/mqtt_publish.md

 }
 ```

-#### RESPONSE 406 NOT ACCEPTED - process variable does not accept user-set values
+#### RESPONSE 406 NOT ACCEPTABLE - process variable does not accept user-set values
 ```JSON
 {
     "errors": [